 You may have received funding from the Small Business Association (SBA) Paycheck Protection Program (PPP), which was a major component of the federal CARES Act.
 While the funding is technically called a loan, 100% of the loan can be forgiven if you follow the PPP loan forgiveness rules.

-It can be difficult for small businesses to navigate the ins and outs of how to achieve total Paycheck Protection Program forgiveness.
-Furthermore, the SBA hasn’t exactly made it simple, with updated rules and regulations that some many find hard to keep up with.
+It can be difficult for small businesses to navigate the ins and outs of how to achieve total Paycheck Protection Program forgiveness, but the new bill aims to make the application process easier.

 Note: This article does not cover how to apply for funding, but instead how to apply for PPP forgiveness.